 The Alfama neighborhood is an excellent place to just wander and maybe get a little lost.
 Start walking downhill, keeping an eye out for a terrace or outdoor patio that speaks to you for lunch.

 If you want a couple suggestions, Le Petit Cafe and Maruto Bar & Bistro are highly-rated in this neighborhood.
-I also had a lovely light lunch at the funky Pois Café.
+I had a lovely light lunch at a funky little cafe; so many of the restaurants here are filled with character.

 Afternoon: Fado Museum